Pride Month | 5 Flowers That Have Come to Symbolise the LGBTQ Movement & Why

 Where did the Term Lesbian Originate?

-You probably won’t be surprised that this is how the world lesbian originated.
+You probably won’t be surprised that this is how the word lesbian originated.

-The word sapphic (after Sapphos) is also used for love between two women.
+The word sapphic (after Sappho) is also used for love between two women.

-Stunning violets like those of Sapphos have continued to represent female love for centuries…
+Stunning violets like those of Sappho have continued to represent female love for centuries…

 In 1926, a female character in the play “The Captive“, sent violets to another female character.